Ritesh2006-yadav/OS-PROJECT/README.md

 Least Recently Used Algorithm

 The program implements the LRU page replacement algorithm.
 It tracks how recently each frame was used using a time counter.
 When a page fault occurs, the page with the oldest last-used time is replaced.
 Each step prints the current frames, and the total number of page faults is displayed.

+Optimal Page Replacement Algorithm

+The program implements the Optimal page replacement algorithm.
+For every page request, it checks future page references to find which loaded page will be used farthest in the future.
+That page is replaced.
+After each step, frames are printed, and the total number of page faults is calculated.